 The program is evaluated based on the number of hours that students spend in supervised clinical practice.
-For this reason, all missed clinical hours must be made up prior to the start of the next semester.
-Missed clinical hours must be done at the convenience of the clinical instructor and the ACCE.
+For this reason, students will be required to complete and submit weekly time sheets to the Clinical Education Coordinator while in clinic.
+All missed clinical hours must be made up prior to the start of the next semester.
+Missed clinical hours must be done at the convenience of the clinical instructor and the Clinical Education Coordinator.
 Any clinical absence will be penalized according to course syllabi.
 Students will receive an "Incomplete" in the course until the hours are made up.
 If the hours are not completed prior to the start of the next semester, students will be unable to progress in the program.